spinofsf/SDC-Advanced-lane-detection/README.md

 It is clear that simple image processing techniques are not sufficient to build a robust pipeline to detect lanes.
 Shadows on the road along with various road colors have a huge impact on detection accuracy.
 It will be interesting to further understand the accuracy of the current state-of-art approaches to lane detection.

-The goals / steps of this project are the following:
+Key steps of this pipeline are:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration matrix and distortion coefficients from a set of chessboard images.
-* Apply a distortion correction to raw images.
+* Apply distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Apply a perspective transform to generate ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
+* Detect lane pixels and polyfit them to find the lane lines
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.